About

 Editors: Christina Sheley, Indiana University Bloomington; Sandy Miller, Southern Methodist University

 The Teaching & Learning section seeks empirical studies, case studies, or opinion pieces about business reference, instruction, and/or information literacy in a business context (theory, practice, or method) in academic libraries.
 The scope of this section is on teaching and learning activities that can inform or invite dialogue about efforts to assist patrons in the attainment of information literacy skills or the engagement of learners in critical thinking and creative problem solving.
 Content can include links, graphics, and should be in English.
-Research articles submitted to this section will go through a blind peer-review process, while case studies will undergo editorial review.
+Research articles submitted to this section will go through a double-blind peer review process, while case studies will undergo editorial review.
+(If you have a case study you feel is suited to peer review, consider submitting to the Feature Articles section instead.)

 Tips